S.C.A.T.: Special Cybernetic Attack Team: Plot

-In 2029, an army of alien invaders led by Vile Malmort has planted an "Astrotube" connecting the ruins of New York City with their space station.
+The year is 2029 and an army of alien invaders, led by Vile Malmort, has planted an "Astrotube" connecting the ruins of New York City with their space station.
 A team of part-human part-machine soldiers known as the Special Cybernetic Attack Team or "SCAT" has been assembled in order to combat the invasion.

 Gameplay

 S.C.A.T. can be played by up to two players simultaneously.
 During the 1-Player Mode, the player can choose between a male soldier named Arnold, or a female one named Sigourney, while in 2 Players mode, Player 1 controls Arnold while Player 2 controls Sigourney.
 There are no skill differences between the two characters.

 As Arnold or Sigourney, the player flies through the air shooting at enemies with their gun while the screen scrolls automatically horizontally or vertically until the end of each stage (similarly to the Capcom arcade game Forgotten Worlds).
 While the player character can fly in eight directions, they can only shoot their gun left or right.
 However, the player is surrounded by two satellite modules that will shoot at enemies at the same time the player fires their weapon.
 The satellites will orbit around the player by default, with one orbiting above and the other below the player.
 If the satellites are aligned in a position the player wants to maintain, they can keep the position by pressing the A button.
 The player can toggle back and forth between the two satellite modes.

 There are five power-up items that can be obtained by destroying certain containers, each represented by a letter-based icon.
 Three of these items are new weapons that will replace the player's default gun (a Laser, a Wide Beam, and a Bomb launcher), while the other two are a speed power-up and a life recovery.
 There are a total of five stages in the game, along with the usual boss encounters.
 The player begins the game with a total of six hit points and the game will end if they are all lost.
-However unlike Shadow of the Ninja, the player is given unlimited chances to continue.
+Unlike Shadow of the Ninja, the player is given unlimited chances to continue.